Food

 wild blackberries

-Identifying Edible Berries on U.S. Hiking Trails
+Identifying Edible Berries on Hiking Trails in the U.S.

 Hiking trails in the United States offer an abundance of edible berries that are great for raw snacking.
 They add fiber, vitamin C, and antioxidants to your trail diet.
-Blueberries, blackberries, huckleberries, mulberries, raspberries, and strawberries, are just a few examples of the delicious and nutritious berries you may encounter.
+Blueberries, blackberries, huckleberries, mulberries, raspberries, and strawberries are just a few examples of the delicious and nutritious berries you may encounter.
 If you’d like to try foraging wild berries, here’s what you need to know about identifying them, when they typically ripen, and where you’ll most likely find them.
 Blackberries Blackberries are easy to spot because the fruit is aggregated, meaning each berry contains a cluster of tiny round berries.
 Blackberries […]

 bulk backpacking foods outdoor herbivore

-Are you looking to make delicious, lightweight, and nutritious backpacking meals for your next hike?
-Creating your own backpacking food can make all the difference since you can control the portion size, ingredients, spice level, and sodium.
-Dehydrate or freeze-dry your meals to make them lightweight and shelf-stable.
-No drying equipment?
-Making your backpacking meals at home doesn’t necessarily mean having to cook and dehydrate/freeze-dry all your food.
-Buying pre-cooked and dried bulk ingredients can save time and money on long hikes – simply portion the pre-dried ingredients and mix them into satisfying meals.
-Here’s a selection of instant bulk […]
+Are you looking to create delicious, lightweight, and nutritious meals for your next backpacking trip?
+By making your own backpacking food, you can customize it to suit your taste and dietary needs while controlling portion sizes, spice levels, and sodium content.
+To achieve this, you’ll need to dehydrate or freeze-dry your meals to remove the water content, making them lightweight and shelf-stable.
+Don’t have drying equipment?
+You don’t necessarily need to cook and dehydrate or freeze-dry all your food at home.
+Purchasing pre-cooked and dried bulk ingredients can save you time and money on long hikes.
+Simply portion out the […]